Page cover

 To resolve this:

 • Bake child transforms directly into the mesh.
-A convienient way to do this from Unity is through FBX Exporter package.
+A convienient way to do this from Unity is through FBX Exporterarrow-up-right package.

 This is due to Flora treating the entire LODGroup as a single instance, whereas Unity’s default behavior treats each child renderer as separate.